RenneJ/hh-infosec-course/h1-first-steps.md

 - these are classic examples of lateral movement, after getting into a system he hops onto a different computer gaining more privileged access each hop
 - Adam ends up getting access to domain and server controllers, just from knowing the domain name and slightly altering his old password
 - in a fear of getting caught or as an act of vengeance against his former employer or both Adam wipes everything clear, what he wipes cannot be even booted again
 ### Moral of the story is: don't anger a haXXor lol jk take care of your passwords.
-Change them regularly, don't form patterns and and change them again when someone with admin level leaves or is let go from the organization!
+Change them regularly, don't form patterns and change them again when someone with admin level leaves or is let go from the organization!